-A depreciation tax shield is the savings of the tax due to depreciation expense in the company and it is calculated as depreciation debited to profit and loss account multiplied by the applicable tax rate where the depreciation tax shield is directly related to the depreciation debited i.e., higher the depreciation debited to the profit and loss account, higher will be the tax shield.
+A depreciation tax shield is the tax savings from the company’s depreciation expense.
+It calculates as depreciation debited to the profit and loss account multiplied by the applicable tax rate where it is directly related to the depreciation debited, i.e., the higher the depreciation debited to the profit and loss account, the higher will be the tax shield.

 How to Calculate Depreciation Tax Shield?

 Step 1: Calculate the amount of Depreciation to be debited to the profit and loss account.
 Depreciation is the normal wear and tear in the asset of the organization.

 Step 2: Determine the applicable tax rate per the prevailing tax rates.

 Step 3: Calculate the Depreciation Tax Shield from the following formula:

 The resulting figure is the tax savings due to depreciation.